What is Diastasis Recti?

 Cranial Osteopathy focuses on the following area's:

 The neck, head and mouth: By gently releasing tension in the neck and around the mouth.
 Osteopathy contributes to improving suckling, reducing air swallowing during feeds.
 Also, the vagus nerve, which exits from the base of the skull and supplies the digestive system, can be irritated or compressed during the birth process.
 Irritation of this nerve is thought to contribute to colicky symptoms.

 Visceral tensions caused by colic can create spinal tensions, which can affect the mobility of the back and neck, which in turn can interfere with proper food absorption as well as making breastfeeding more challenging.

 The Mum and Baby Drop-in clinic at The Osteopathic clinic in Croydon

-Starts in September and will be held every Monday at 9:30-10: 30 am.
+The Breastfeeding and Osteopathic clinic held every Tuesday at 9:30-11:00 am.
 There is no need to book, the Lactation consultant and Cranial Osteopath will assess your baby's feeding and undertake an oral assessment.

 By Katherine Fisher, Lactation consultant and Cranial Osteopath Sabrina Peyandane.

 With the school holidays upon us, many of us are taking the opportunity to get away to spend some valuable time with our family.
 I have been asked by a few patients what if any precautions you can take to prevent injury or aches and pains whilst away.
 Whether this involves a long flight or car journey or even a camping trip!